-How many of you have encountered the problem when a complaint is made but the complainant tells you that they don’t want the matter investigated
+How many of you have encountered the problem when a complaint is made but the complainant tells you that they don’t want the matter investigated?

-I often get asked by HR professional and managers, “What do I do if someone makes a complaint and then says that they don’t want me to do anything, they just wanted me to know.”
+I often get asked by HR professionals and managers, “What do I do if someone makes a complaint and then says that they don’t want me to do anything, they just wanted me to know.”

-Despite what people think this is not a difficult situation, it becomes all about ownership of the complaint.
+Despite what people think, this is not a difficult situation - it becomes all about ownership of the complaint.